 - Participate in the IREP Student Placement Process following submission of an IREP application:

 - After receiving notification from the Big Ten Academic Alliance headquarters office regarding the university interested in possibly hosting you, confirm with the Big Ten Academic Alliance whether you will pursue a placement with that university by the deadline set forth in the International Research Experience Program (IREP) Timeline.
-For scholars that have multiple universities express interest, you will need to indicate your preferred placement location as part of your confirmation.
+For scholars with multiple universities expressing interest, you must indicate your preferred placement location as part of your confirmation.

 - File any required visa applications as part of the IREP program.
 Participants may be assessed visa processing fees, according to the institutional policies of the host institution.